 4. Complete your contract termination settlement proposal and submit it to the agency contracting officer to meet the date specified by the agency for same.
-The following article originally appearing in the Air Force Law Review is an excellent reference for your termination settlement proposal preparation:
+The following article o is an excellent reference for your termination settlement proposal preparation:

-5. When the contract termination settlement proposal has been negotiated and formalized with an amendment to the contract, closeout the contract in accordance with the following government approved practices:
+5. When the contract termination settlement proposal has been negotiated and formalized with an amendment to closeout the contract in accordance with the following government approved practices:

 IV.
 TERMINATION FOR DEFAULT

 A termination for default rises from standard clause(s) in your contract that give the government the right to unilaterally terminate the contractor if the contractor fails to perform according to the specified terms.
 The contractor is generally not entitled to any payment for the unfinished part of the contract and, instead, may be liable for (1) repayment of monies advanced, (2) liquidated and other damages and (3) excess cost incurred by the government in completing the contact under a new contractor.
 Please see the following link for applicable clauses: